 - 4.3.1 The Council uses the nationally negotiated pay spine as the basis for its grading structure.
-This determines the salaries of the larger majority of the non-teaching workforce, together with the use of other nationally defined rates where relevant. - 4.3.2 A pay award has been agreed for the national pay spine for the period 1st April, 2016 to 31st March 2018.
-This Pay Award has consisted of increased percentages to be applied to SCP 6 18 in order to ensure compliance with the National Living Wage, and 1% awarded to SCP 18 and above, but an average total pay award of 2.4% over 2 years. - For Soulbury Staff and Youth & Community Workers a pay award of 1% for each year has been agreed for the period 1st September, 2016 to 31st August, 2018 - For Chief Officers and Chief Executive, a pay award of 1% has been agreed for the period 1st April, 2016 to 31st March 2017 for salaries of £99,999 or less - 4.3.3 All other pay related allowances are the subject of either nationally or locally negotiated rates, having been determined from time to time in accordance with collective bargaining machinery and/or as determined by Council Policy. - 4.3.4 New appointments will normally be made at the minimum of the relevant grade, although this can be varied where necessary to secure the best candidate.
+This determines the salaries of the larger majority of the non-teaching workforce, together with the use of other nationally defined rates where relevant. - 4.3.2 A new pay spine and pay award has been agreed for the national pay spine for the period 1st April, 2019 to 31st March 2020.
+This Pay Award saw the introduction of a new pay spine to ensure compliance with the National Living Wage and to address the erosion of the differentials in the lower grades that had occurred over the previous years.
+The Pay Spine consisted of increased percentages to be applied to new Spinal Column Points 1 22 in order to ensure compliance with the National Living Wage, and 2% awarded to SCP 23 and above.
+To ensure compliance with Equality legislation Denbighshire County Council developed a new Pay Structure through consultation with the recognised Trade Unions, the new pay structure ensured that there was no detriment to employees and they received their cost of living award for 2019/20.

+For Soulbury Staff and Youth & Community Workers a pay award of 2% for each year has been agreed for the period 1st September, 2018 to 31st August, 2020.

+- For Chief Officers and Chief Executives, the pay award for the period 1st April, 2019 31st March, 2020 is confirmed as 2%, - 4.3.3 All other pay related allowances are the subject of either nationally or locally negotiated rates, having been determined from time to time in accordance with collective bargaining machinery and/or as determined by Council Policy. - 4.3.4 New appointments will normally be made at the minimum of the relevant grade, although this can be varied where necessary to secure the best candidate.